 Here’s the thing: even if I was prepared (I wasn’t), I wouldn’t be ready.
 You can’t be ready for this.

-Tim Cook recently gave this message to the graduating class at Stanford.
+Tim Cook gave this message to the graduating class at Stanford last year.
 He was referring to his years of preparation as a top lieutenant to Steve Jobs–and how he didn’t feel ready when his time came to lead Apple.
 The message was meant to address a broader life context, but its spirit applies here.
 Even if you feel prepared for caring for a loved one living with any form of dementia, you won’t be ready.

 You have to learn on the fly.
 The utter frustration and sheer sadness that flooded me as our communication divide grew was my signal: I needed to learn.